Edward Johnson (tenor): Opera career

+Some of the stops on the lengthy Elwyn Artists tour included concerts in Boston (Symphony Hall), Garden City, New York, Amsterdam, New York, Washington D.C.
+(Washington Auditorium), Toronto, Canada, Los Angeles (Shrine Auditorium), San Francisco (San Francisco Exposition Auditorium), Oakland, California (Oakland Civic Auditorium), Portland, Oregon (Portland Civic Auditorium), Oak Park, Illinois, Cleveland (Masonic Hall), and Akron, Ohio.
+In the midst of this tour Ruth, Johnson, and the pianist Elmer Zoller performed a concert of music broadcast nationally on radio across fifteen different radio stations on March 14, 1926.

 As an opera director

 In May 1935, Johnson became general manager of the Metropolitan Opera, succeeding Herbert Witherspoon, who died just six weeks into his tenure.
 Johnson held the position for fifteen years.
 During this time, in 1943, he became a member of The Lambs.

 Retirement

 Johnson retired from the Met on 15 June 1950 and was succeeded by Rudolf Bing.
 He returned to Guelph, promoting musical education and serving as chairman of the board of the Royal Conservatory of Music in Toronto.
 He established the Edward Johnson Music Foundation, sponsor of the annual Guelph Spring Festival.

 He suffered a heart attack and died while attending a National Ballet recital at the Guelph Memorial Gardens.